MS Publisher file

 non-fat dairy solids, dried cream, and natural sweetener being a few

-- If you see "natural flavors" on a label, one of those natural flavors
+- If you see "natural flavors" or "natural sweeteners" on a label, one of those mystery ingredients

 There ought to be a law!

 - Adding milk to bread dough extends its shelf life (>80% of sliced

 bread has some form of milk in it.
 Bread with Sodium Stearol